TheBalkanDev/PlanB-Fixed/README.md

 This Plugin was made by ifvictr and Fixed by me!
 Hackers can't cripple your server anymore!
+If you have Ideas let me know it!
+Simply open an Issue and tell me your Idea!

 ### Commands:
 Main command: **planb**, **pb**